nvidia-riva/tutorials/Language-Scaling/Esperanto/README.md

 Now that you've completed training the `.nemo` models, perform the following steps to deploy these models on Riva:

-- Download the Riva Quick Start resource folder (refer to the [instructions](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/quick-start-guide.html#local-deployment-using-quick-start-scripts)), which provides a `nemo2riva` conversion tool and scripts (`riva_init.sh`, `riva_start.sh` and `riva_start_client.sh`) to download the `riva-speech` Docker image.
+- Refer to the [instructions](https://docs.nvidia.com/nim/riva/asr/latest/custom-deployment.html#deploying-custom-models-as-nim)), which provides a `nemo2riva` conversion tool to convert .nemo model to .riva format needed to deploy a custom model.
+Once the .riva file is ready, respective NIM container can be used to build and deploy the model.

-- Build `.riva` assets using the `nemo2riva` command in the `riva-speech` container.

-- Build `.rmir` assets using the `riva-build` tool in the `riva-speech` container.
-For examples of build commands for different models and for offline and online ASR pipelines, refer to the [Riva build documentation page](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/asr/asr-customizing.html).

-- Deploy the model in `.rmir` format with `riva-deploy`.

-- Start the server with `riva-start.sh`.

 After the server successfully starts, query the service to measure the accuracy, latency, and throughput.